 This gentle, yet potent glycolic acid peel is designed to slough away the build-up of dead skin cells, effectively preventing sebaceous glands from going into overdrive.
 As a result, your skin is less likely to over-produce oil, which means fewer random breakouts.

-This best-selling overnight peel has a whopping 628 likes on Sephora, as well as all 5-star reviews.
-It's made with glycolic acid, retinol, and shea butter to not only gently exfoliate skin, but to act as a hydrating anti-aging treatment, too.
+This best-selling overnight peel has a whopping 3,500 likes on Sephora.
+It's made with glycolic acid, retinol, and shea butter meant to not only gently exfoliate skin, but to act as a hydrating anti-aging treatment, too.

 The Serums That Helped Me Stop Using Moisturizer